-She rode through Liddesdale with a song; "Ye streams sae wondrous strang, Oh, mak' me a wrack as I come back But spare me as I gang."
+She rode through Liddesdale with a song; "Ye streams sae wondrous strang, Oh, mak," me a wrack as I come back But spare me as I gang."
 While a hill-bird cried and cried Like a spirit lost By the grey storm-wind tost.

-Consider the way she had to go, Think of the hungry snare, The net she herself had woven, Aware or unaware, Of the dancing feet grown still, The blinded eyes.- Queens should be cold and wise, And she loved little things, Parrots
+Think of the hungry snare,

+The net she herself had woven,

+Aware or unaware,

+Of the dancing feet grown still,

+The blinded eyes.-

+Queens should be cold and wise,

+And she loved little things,